jacoxu/HMN4QA/README.md

 Notice:
 (1).
 In order to aviod the version mismatch of [Lasagne](https://github.com/Lasagne/Lasagne), we fork the verison_0.1 of Lasagne into this project.
 (2).
 Some of MemN2N code is modified from one [Theano implementation by npow](https://github.com/npow/MemN2N).
 (3).
-The code of data generator will be released soon.
+The source code of the data generator is released in the folder: ./datasets/data_generator/.